Odin in Norse Mythology: Origin Story, Meaning and Symbols

 - During the Viking Age, sacrifices were made to Odin in times of wars and bloody feuds.
 However, in times of famine, sacrifices were primarily given to Thor.
 As for issues pertaining to marriage and family, the Vikings offered sacrifices to Freyr or Frigg.

 - It is believed that Odin loved sacrifices.
-He was a strong admirer of mortals and gods that sacrificed everything for a worthy course.
+He was a strong admirer of mortals and gods that sacrificed everything for a worthy and noble cause.
 He himself had to sacrifice one of his eyes in the pursuit of greater knowledge and wisdom.
 Therefore, it is believed that Odin bestowed enormous blessings upon people that offered him a good sacrifice, sometimes favoring human sacrifice.

 - The world tree (Yggdrasil) that Odin hanged himself on had roots that went all the way down to the Well of Urd.